-The red variety comes from Italy, Synonyms are Doun d'Henry, Doux d'Enry, Doux d'Henri, Doux d'Henry Nera, Doux d'Henry Nero and Gros d'Henry.
-She may despite morphoplogischer Similarities not with the variety Ciliegiolo be confused.
-Allegedly she was in honor of the French king Henry IV (1553-1610), who gave the wine at a meeting with the Italian monarch Charles Emanuel I (1562-1630) at the beginning of the 17th Century and was praised by this.
-The name part "doux" refers to the often sweet development of the wines.
-For a sometimes suspected French origin, there are no sufficient facts.
+The red grape variety comes from Italy, Synonyms are Doun d'Henry, Doux d'Enry, Doux d'Henri, Doux d'Henry Nera, Doux d'Henry Nero and Gros d'Henry.
+In spite of morphoplogischer No similarities to the variety Ciliegiolo be confused.
+It was said to be in honor of the French king Henry IV (1553-1610), to whom the wine was praised and praised by the Italian monarch Karl Emanuel I (1562-1630) at the beginning of the 17th century.
+The name part "doux" refers to the often sweet aging of the wines.
+There are insufficient facts for a sometimes suspected French origin.

-The early to mid-seasoning vine is resistant to frost but prone to Botrytis and millerandage, It is a pure female grape, It produces alcohol-rich, fresh red wines with floral aromas.
+The early to medium ripening vine is resistant to frost but prone to Botrytis and millerandage, It is a pure female grape, It produces low-alcohol, fresh red wines with floral aromas.
 But it is also called table grape used.
-The variety is in the Piedmont grown, where among other things in the DOC area Pinerolese is allowed.
-In 2010, only nine hectares of vineyards were reported with a strong declining trend, as ten years earlier, it had been only 26 hectares (Kym Anderson ).
+The variety is grown in Piedmont grown where, among other things, in the DOC area Pinerolese is allowed.
+In 2010, only nine hectares of vineyards with a declining tendency were shown, because ten years earlier it was 26 hectares (Kym Anderson ).